izzye84/healthcare_demo/README.md

       - `dbt run --models +folder.subfolder` - will run all models in the subfolder and all parents
   - `dbt test` will run the tests for the project
     - TIP: `dbt test` takes the same `--models` and `--exclude` syntax referenced for `dbt run`
-  - `dbt deps` installs packages (e.g., `dbt_utils`) found in the packages.yml needed to run the project and generate dbt docs
   - `dbt docs generate` will generate the documentation for the project
   - `dbt docs serve` will serve the documentation in the web browser at `http://localhost:8080`